tonkotsurobot/tf-k8s-cluster/README.md

-Provision a 3 node kubernetes cluster
+Provision a 5 node kubernetes cluster:
+2 control + 3 worker

 #Set variables on your build machine